Mystery

 Ira Clyde

-who died on Wednesday 6th February 2008 aged 83, was one of thousands of young
+Grube, who died on Wednesday 6th February 2008 aged 83, was one of thousands of

-American servicemen who came to the Newbury area during world war two but one
+young American servicemen who came to the Newbury area during world war two but

 after the war he lived and worked for many years in and around Newbury before

-he enjoyed the company of fellow veterans and their families and was a regular
+enjoyed the company of fellow veterans and their families and was a regular attendee

-attendee of parades and commemorative events.
-Charming and gentle, but clearly
+of parades and commemorative events.
+Charming and gentle, but clearly a man of

-a man of principle and integrity, his disarming manner belied an inner toughness
+principle and integrity, his disarming manner belied an inner toughness which

-which saw him through some demanding and at times harrowing experiences.
-His
+saw him through some demanding and at times harrowing experiences.
+His love and

-love and devotion to his family and his warmness and loyalty to his friends
+devotion to his family and his warmness and loyalty to his friends endeared him

-Ira Clyde Grube, was born on 22nd August 1924 in Brookfield Pennsylvania.
-One
+Clyde Grube, was born on 22nd August 1924 in Brookfield Pennsylvania.
+One of eight

-of eight children in a poor farming family he excelled at sports, and held records
+children in a poor farming family he excelled at sports, and held records for

-for distance running at his high school.
-At the outbreak of war Clyde at first
+distance running at his high school.
+At the outbreak of war Clyde at first attempted

 Running seemed to form the greater part of the training schedule at Toccoa and this was meat and drink to the young Clyde Grube.
 Each day, 'D' 'E' or 'F' Company would take turns to lead the Battalion run.
 The commander of 'D' Company - the self styled 'Running Dogs' - was one Captain Jones.
 Jones hated having to follow any other company and on one such run pulled his men out of line and began to overtake the lead company.
 As he drew level with the front -runners he found himself alongside none other than Colonel Johnson.
 The Colonel glared at Jones and immediately ordered him to get back in line.
 Reluctantly the Captain backed off and drew back behind the lead pack, saying in a loud voice to his men 'Not outrun men, just outranked!'

-to complete the parachute qualification course.
-Clyde found little fear in jumping
+Georgia to complete the parachute qualification course.
+Clyde found little fear

-from an aeroplane and completed his parachute training with little incident
+in jumping from an aeroplane and completed his parachute training with little

-save for the discomfort of landing among the many cactus plants that grew all
+incident save for the discomfort of landing among the many cactus plants that

-over the landing ground.
-The Division at last received its orders and was shipped
+grew all over the landing ground.
+The Division at last received its orders and

-to England in Autumn of 1943.
-Clyde's battalion was camped under canvas at Hamstead
+was shipped to England in Autumn of 1943.
+Clyde's battalion was camped under canvas

-Park, west of Newbury and trained in the fields around Enborne, sometimes with
+at Hamstead Park, west of Newbury and trained in the fields around Enborne, sometimes

 Flying from Merryfield airfield in Somerset he parachuted into Normandy in the